 Tips to make baby led weaning work for you

 - Wait until your baby are ready.
-Signs of readiness include being able to sit upright on her own and the development of the pincer grip (being able to grab things using only her thumb and first two fingers).
+Signs of readiness include being able to sit upright on her own and being able to grab things using only her thumb and first two fingers.

 - Try different textures and preparations of food.
 Play with different ways to cook and slice the same food.